htilly/SlackONOS/README.md

 ## Quick Start

+### 🚀 Web-Based Setup Wizard (Recommended)

+**The easiest way to set up SlackONOS!**

+1. Start SlackONOS: `npm install && node index.js`
+2. Open your browser: `http://localhost:8181/setup` (or `http://YOUR_SERVER_IP:8181/setup`)
+3. Follow the interactive wizard to configure:
+   - Slack tokens (auto-validated)
+   - Sonos device (auto-discovered)
+   - Spotify credentials (auto-validated)
+   - Discord (optional)
+4. Save and restart - you're done!

 **What You Need:**
 1. A Sonos speaker configured with Spotify
 2. A Slack bot token **OR** Discord bot token (or both!)
 3. A server running Node.js
-4. Static IP address for your Sonos speaker
+4. Static IP address for your Sonos speaker (or use auto-discovery)
 5. Spotify Developer credentials (Client ID & Secret) from https://developer.spotify.com/dashboard/applications

 **Docker Installation (Recommended)**